-Once you’ve identified the sunniest spot, position a bench or outdoor dining table there.
+Once you’ve identified the sunniest spot, designate this for your patio ideas, positioning a bench or outdoor dining table there.
 And if there’s also a place that catches the morning sun, that’s a good excuse to add an extra small table and chairs to enjoy a morning coffee and flick through the newspaper.
 Folding, easily portable furniture lets you chase the sun throughout the day.

 The designer trick of including trees and tall shrubs at the far end of a garden tricks the eye into thinking the space is larger – a bonus for a small north-facing garden, especially one that’s overlooked by neighbouring houses.
 Paint the wall or fence in a dark shade, plant around it, and the boundary almost disappears.

-One way to bring the illusion of light to a shady garden is to include a pond.
+One way to bring the illusion of light to a shady garden is to include garden pond ideas.
 The water will reflect the skies and attract wildlife too.
 In a similar way, mirrors fixed to a fence or a shed will add a bright sparkle – but don’t set mirrors anywhere that a bird might fly into them.

 Give plants a go, even if they aren’t labelled as suitable for shade.
-When experimenting, rather than splashing out on pricey specimens from the garden centre, arrange to swap cuttings with friends and neighbours.
-It’s good to share, and plants from a neighbouring plot are likely to succeed where the conditions are similar.
+When experimenting, rather than splashing out on pricey specimens from the garden center, arrange to swap cuttings with friends and neighbors.
+It’s good to share, and plants from a neighboring plot are likely to succeed where the conditions are similar.

 What are the best shade-loving plants for a north-facing garden?